birminghamurbanobservatory/admin-web-app/README.md

 ## Build & Deploy

 1. It's worth committing any recent changes then incrementing the version number, e.g. with `npm version patch` or `npm version minor`.
-2. Then build a production version with `ng build --prod`.
+2. Then build a production version with `ng build --prod` or `npm run build`.
 The build will be stored in the `dist/` directory.
-3. Deploy to firebase using `firebase deploy -m "99.99.99"`.
+3. Deploy to firebase using `firebase deploy -m "99.99.99"` or `npm run deploy`.
 Use the version number listed in package.json for consistency.

 Because a "site" property is listed in _firebase.json_, it knows which site this code is for.
 I.e. because I have multiple Urban Observatory sites and web apps hosted under the same project on firebase.